osilander/genomics-tutorial/quickref.rst

     cd temp

     # Quickly show content of a file "temp.txt"
-    # exist the view with "q", navigate line up and down with "k" and "j"
+    # exist the view with "q", navigate line up and down with "k" and "j" and "spacebar"
     less temp.text

-    # Show the beginning of a file "temp.txt"
+    # Show the first ten lines of a file "temp.txt"
     head temp.txt

-    # Show the end of a file "temp.txt"
+    # Show the last ten lines of a file "temp.txt"
     tail temp.txt

 General conda commands